kouts/vite-treeshakable-library/README.md

 2. Push your changes to the `main` branch.
 The GitHub Actions workflow will:
    - Run tests and validate your code.
    - Determine the next version based on your commit messages.
-   - Publish the package to npm automatically.
+   - Publish the package to npm automatically using OIDC authentication.
+   - Generate provenance attestations for your package.
    - Update the changelog and create a GitHub release.

 3. Monitor the Actions tab in your repository to ensure the release completes successfully.

+**Note:** Ensure your GitHub Actions workflow includes the `id-token: write` permission, which is required for OIDC token generation.
+Refer to the [semantic-release documentation](https://semantic-release.gitbook.io/semantic-release/) for more information.

 ---